All Episodes

 And yeah, that's pretty much it.

-L weed for men.
+L-Weed for men.

-I believe women should smoke weed though.
+I believe women should smoke weed, though.

-I like my girls smoke weed, I smoke weed.
+I like my girls smoke weed.

-I I that's just my personal take, bro.
+That's just my personal take, bro.

-We're we are way well off.
+We are way well off.

 I'm 29.

-I'm I'm a lot more better than a lot of people.
+I'm a lot more better than a lot of people.

 So don't worry about where I'm coming from.